- Is this legal advice?

 - What are the biggest iGaming regulatory changes in 2024 to 2026?

-- The most consequential changes are: Ireland's Gambling Regulation Act 2024 (GRAI B2C licences opening December 2025); the EU AML Package including the new AMLA authority and the 2024 AML Regulation (effective July 2027); Brazil's SPA licensing regime (fully operational January 2025); Curaçao's LOK reform replacing the master/sublicence system (December 2024); India's Promotion and Regulation of Online Gaming Act 2025; and Kenya's Gambling Control Act 2025.
+- The most consequential changes are: Ireland's Gambling Regulation Act 2024 (GRAI B2C betting licence applications opened February 2026); the EU AML Package including the new AMLA authority and the 2024 AML Regulation (effective July 2027); Brazil's SPA licensing regime (fully operational January 2025); Curaçao's LOK reform replacing the master/sublicence system (December 2024); India's Promotion and Regulation of Online Gaming Act 2025; and Kenya's Gambling Control Act 2025.
 See the Key Developments section on this page for full details on all ten major changes.

 - Does the map cover every regulation or only the major ones?